 I graduated from college in 1999.
 Though my college major was in economics, I chose to work for a Swedish company as a travel consultant, because I thought I was better at dealing with people than dealing with numbers.
-After several years of hard-working, I became the key account manager in charge of the customer relationship at Amex Travel, a branch office of American Express in Shanghai.
-During those 8 years, I had learned a lot about customer service and interpersonal communication.
+After several years of hard work, I became the key account manager in charge of the customer relationship at Amex Travel, a branch office of American Express in Shanghai.
+During those 8 years, I learned a lot about customer service and interpersonal communication.

 I wish all of you the best of luck in defining your life purpose and mission!